IrminData/irmin-platform/irmin-console/README.md

 If user manually switches languages, the preferred language is stored in cookies and used in the future.

-Languages, default language and available locales are defined in [src/dictionaries.ts](src/dictionaries.ts).
+Languages, default language and available locales are defined in [src/dictionaries/index.ts](src/dictionaries/index.ts).

 - [src/middleware.ts](src/middleware.ts) -> Middleware for setting the locale based on the URL path or browser language.
 - [src/context/LocaleContext.tsx](src/context/LocaleContext.tsx) -> Context for managing the locale and translations state across the application.
-- [src/dictionaries.ts](src/dictionaries.ts) -> Responsible for providing translation lists, setting the default language, and available locales.
+- [src/dictionaries/index.ts](src/dictionaries/index.ts) -> Responsible for providing translation lists, setting the default language, and available locales.

 Dictionaries are JSON objects which are used to translate the website content.
 They are used in the components to translate the content based on the locale.
-The key is the translation key and the value is the translation itself. `getDictionary()` function in `dictionaries.ts` is used to get the correct dictionary based on the locale.
+The key is the translation key and the value is the translation itself. `getDictionary()` function in `dictionaries/index.ts` is used to get the correct dictionary based on the locale.

 Dictionaries can be found in the `src/dictionaries` folder.